Zanna-ResearchTeam/zanna-research_source/content/publication/pedersen-et-al-2023/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: '*ICLR, Workshop on Climate Change AI*, arXiv:2303.17496'
+publication: '*ICML, Workshop on The Synergy of Scientific and Machine Learning Modeling*, arXiv:2307.13144'
 publication_short: ''

 abstract: